kayzersozee/kayzersozee/README.md

 ### Get to know me

-- 🔭 I’m currently working on an application
+- 🔭 I’m currently working on a schoolproject
 - 🌱 I’m currently learning React
 - 🤔 I’m currently looking for an inernship in my education